Perturbation of eigenvalues of the Klein-Gordon operators: Introduction and preliminaries

 where \(\delta \lambda, \delta V\) are the changes of the eigenvalue \(\lambda\) and the potential, \(V\), respectively.
 One example of such an estimate is \eqref{lam_lam'1}.
 Unlike in standard selfadjoint situations here the constant cannot in general be pushed down to one.\footnote{There are indeed important special classes of potentials and perturbations for which the constant \(c\) will be equal to one.
 Such estimates are obtained by a detailed study of the quadratic eigenvalue equation attached to \eqref{KG}; this should be presented in a subsequent paper.} The estimates are obtained from minimax formulae, so they hold for the (properly ordered) eigenvalues with their multiplicities.

 It should be noted that most of the results in this paper are novel even in the finite dimensional case.

 Section 2 collects mostly known results: the construction of the Hamiltonian and its spectral theory based on its selfadjointness and positivity in a canonically given Krein space environment.
-Section 3 presents inclusion theorem for the spectra as well as eigenvalue estimates for $J$-spectral operators.
-In Section 4 we the results of Section 3 to the special operator matrix structure of the Klein-Gordon Hamiltonian.
-Finally, Section 5 gives a selection of illustrating examples.
+Section 3 presents inclusion theorem for the spectra as well as eigenvalue estimates for a class of quasi-Hermitian operators.
+The methods used here are partially inspired by \cite{vs} which dealt with finite matrices.
+In Section 4 we apply the results of Section 3 to the special operator matrix structure of the Klein-Gordon Hamiltonian.
+Finally, Section 5 gives a selection of illustrating examples for both the Klein-Gordon equation as well as the Sturm-Liouville eigenvalue problem.